Reading: Applied Part 1. Recovering Specifications from Legacy

 • find repeating rules in the event chain;

-• indicate confirming sources;
+• indicate the supporting sources;

 • name counterexamples;